A guide to hitchhiking in the Netherlands

 Hitchhiking in California in 1970 Image: Tomas Sennett/Wikimedia Commons/CC3.0

-Another study was commissioned in 1980 but this time in Germany.
+Another study was commissioned in 1980, but this time in Germany.

-The report unequivocally stated the dangers associated with hitchhiking to be overrated, and even went a step further and recommended hitchhiking be included in traffic planning.
+The report unequivocally stated the dangers associated with hitchhiking to be overrated, and even went a step further and recommended that hitchhiking be included in traffic planning.

 The study was disowned by the authorities and suppressed and discredited by the police who commissioned it.
 The voices of reason were stifled.
 Hitchhiking had been corrupted and stamped on by the boot of fear and officialdom.

-I personally, do not want to succumb to the fear induced by the potential actions of others and stop living the life that is mine.
+Personally, I do not want to succumb to the fear induced by the potential actions of others and stop living the life that is mine.
 Moreover, refraining from any activity through fear will never stop attacks from occurring.

-My philosophy is akin to this quote: “If you trust everyone you meet, you will occasionally get robbed; but if you distrust everyone you will spend your whole life surrounded by thieves”.
+My philosophy is akin to this quote: “If you trust everyone you meet, you will occasionally get robbed; but if you distrust everyone, you will spend your whole life surrounded by thieves.”

 Hitchhiking touches upon many of the issues which currently challenge humanity: increasing insular living, financial pressures, climate change, traffic jams and frustration with parking.